ajhalls/Simple-Animation-Timeline-for-Greensock/README.md

 add functions / events.
 The end product for me will end up with full Greensock TweenMax integration, but this should be a decent starting place if you want to do something different.

+There is no installation required, just unzip and pull up the index.html.

-Zoom by using mouse scroll wheel while over the timeline.
+Zoom by using mouse scroll wheel while over the timeline or using the slider.

+Add animations to the timeline by clicking one of the "+" buttons, wherever your scrubber is set to is where it will be inserted to.
+Still working on modifying the durations / start times using jQuery draggable, but it is a start.